sagigr/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-project

-The run_analyis.R - it is a R script that does the following:
+The run_analyis.R - it is the R script that does the following:
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set